Dr. Bradley Flamm, Director, Office of Sustainability

-Therefore, it's big news that one of the more recent sustainable initiatives is that WCU Dining Services has agreed to participate in a one-year long food waste diversion pilot program for Lawrence Dining Hall.
-This pilot is made possible through a grant funded by the Environmental Protection Agency (EPA) and was secured by Dr. Denise Polk, faculty member in Communication Studies.
-The pilot extends and expands the work of an earlier food waste diversion program and is an important partnership between WCU and the Borough of West Chester.
-This current pilot will include 10 different food generators who will divert their waste for a 12-month period.
-WCU is one of the participants, so they will divert pre-consumer food waste for a 24-hour period each week during the pilot.
-The diverted food waste will be picked up by West Chester Borough's Public Works and will be delivered to a nearby permitted composting facility.
-That facility will then use the compost as a valuable soil amendment for its grounds, eliminating their reliance on chemical, petroleum-based fertilizers.
+WCU Dining Services agreed to participate in a one-year long food waste diversion pilot program for Lawrence Dining Hall from September 2016 to August 2017.
+This pilot was made possible through a grant funded by the Environmental Protection Agency (EPA) and was secured by Dr. Denise Polk, faculty member in the Department of Communication Studies.
+The pilot extended and expanded the work of an earlier food waste diversion program and was an important partnership between WCU and the Borough of West Chester.
+The pilot included 10 different food generators that diverted pre-consumer food waste for a 24-hour period each week over a 12-month period.
+The diverted food waste was picked up by West Chester Borough's Public Works and delivered to a nearby permitted composting facility.
+That facility then used the compost as a valuable soil amendment for its grounds, eliminating their reliance on chemical, petroleum-based fertilizers.

 It is estimated that during the academic year, Aramark serves approximately 6000 meals each day.
-That means that at the conclusion of the pilot, WCU will have diverted food waste in the preparation of between 1,620,000 and 2,160,000 meals.
+That means that at the conclusion of the pilot, WCU diverted food waste from the preparation of 1,620,000 and 2,160,000 meals.